Confined Spaces

 1. First, employees will evaluate confined spaces for potential hazards.

-• Date, authorized duration and purpose of entry.
+• Date, authorized duration, and purpose of entry.

 • Names of authorized entrants, attendants, and entry supervisors.

-• Equipment to be provided during entry.
+• Equipment to be provided upon entry.

 Inventory

-Revised on January 14, 2026
+Revised on February 23, 2026